Skip to main content

 const changes = comment.getChanges();

-const likeChanges = changes.for("Like");
+const likeChanges = changes.of("Like");

 Type-Safe Changes